scharris/sqljson-query/docs/README.md

             fieldExpressions: [
               { field: 'short_name', jsonProperty: 'enteredByAnalyst' }
             ],
-            viaForeignKeyFields: ['entered_by'] // <- select on of two foreign keys to analyst },
+            viaForeignKeyFields: ['entered_by'] // <- specified because there are two foreign keys to this parent },
         ]
       },